realm/realm-inventory/README.md

 ![ROS Dashboard User Listing](/Graphics/ROS-User-Detail.png)

-Once you have created or selected an admin user to use, you can proceed with compiling and running Fieldwork.
+Once you have created or selected an admin user to use, you can proceed with compiling and running Inventory.

 ## Compiling & Running the Application

 Before attempting to compile the project, install all of its dependencies using Cocoapods by invoking ``pod install``.
-This is done by opening a Terminal window and changing to the directory where you downloaded the Fieldwork repository.
+This is done by opening a Terminal window and changing to the directory where you downloaded the Inventory repository.
 In this main directory is a Folder called `InventoryApp` that contains `Podfile` needed by `CocoaPods` as well as the application sources.

 This process will create a ``Pods`` directory which contains all of the compiled resources needed by the app, along with an Xcode xcworkspace file which you will open and work with instead